 You are here

-George attended Furman University where he was a vocal performance major and graduated with BA in music from Furman University in 1990.
-He graduated in 1995 from the Medical University of South Carolina with a BS degree in Physical Therapy and a Masters in Health Sciences.
-He continued his medical education and earned a Doctorate in Physical Therapy in 2009 from the Medical University of South Carolina.
+George attended Furman University where he was a vocal performance major and graduated with a Bachelor of Arts in music from Furman University in 1990.
+He graduated in 1995 from the Medical University of South Carolina with a a Bachelor of Science degree in physical therapy and a master's degree in health sciences.
+He continued his medical education and earned a Doctor of Physical Therapy in 2009 from the Medical University of South Carolina.
 He is currently the director of physical therapy at the Hendersonville office.
 He has a wife and two children.
 He also enjoys golfing, running and singing.

 - B.S., Physical Therapy Medical University of South Carolina 1995

 - M.H.S., Health Sciences Medical University of South Carolina 1995